 - Update Feb 2020 – see also VMware Cloud on AWS Security One Stop Shop

-- Third party load balancers such as virtual F5 can be deployed in virtual appliance format.
+- Third-party load balancers such as virtual F5 can be deployed in a virtual appliance format.
 If you are planning on using AWS Elastic Load Balancer (ELB) on a private IP address accessible on-premise ensure you have a connectivity method as outlined above.

-- Another VMworld 2019 announcement was the inclusion of syslog forwarding with the free version of VMware Cloud Log Intelligence (SaaS offering for log analytics), although for troubleshooting NSX DFW logs you still need the paid for version.
+- Another VMworld 2019 announcement was the inclusion of syslog forwarding with the free version of VMware Cloud Log Intelligence (SaaS offering for log analytics).
+However, for troubleshooting NSX DFW logs you still need the paid-for version.

-- Another HCX migration consideration is that when you are stretching a network all traffic goes via the HCX Interconnects.
+- Another HCX migration consideration is that when you are stretching a network, all traffic goes via the HCX Interconnects.
 This means you are encapsulating everything in port UDP 4500, and essentially bypassing your on-premise firewall rules while the network is stretched.
-It is important to double check all rules are correct before eventually moving the gateway to VMC.
+It is essential to double-check all rules are correct before eventually moving the gateway to VMC.

 - If you use NSX Service Deployments for Anti-Virus, i.e. Guest Introspection for agentless AV then you will need to deploy an agent on each VM, as this feature is still currently unavailable.